kanikamalhans/Spotify_DataAnalysis/README.md

 # Spotify_DataAnalysis
-Final project for python, second semester ECE-AI
+Final project for Programming in Python (BAI-101) Submitted to: Dr Nonita Sharma
+Submitted by:
+Kanika Kamalhans 057
+Anushka Gupta 042